Killing of Sharon Lopatka: Killing and investigation

 Glass pleaded guilty to voluntary manslaughter and sexual exploitation charges on January 27, 2000, and was sentenced to 36–53 months in the Avery-Mitchell Correctional Institution.
 He was also sentenced to an additional 27 months for federal charges of second-degree minor exploitation, to be served consecutively.

-Glass was found dead of a heart attack in prison on February 20, 2002, one month before he was to finish his state sentence and begin his federal sentence.
+Glass was found dead of a heart attack in prison on February 20, 2002, at the age of 51, one month before he was to finish his state sentence and begin his federal sentence.

 Influence

-The Lopatka case was reportedly the first where a murder suspect was put in custody by the police department mainly due to evidence from emails.
-A majority of the media coverage of Lopatka's killing mainly emphasized the potentially dangerous consequences of Internet meetings.
-Several people requested that a type of censorship be created to better protect humans from killings like that of Lopatka's, while anti-censorship activists counter-argued that people could better express controversial beliefs in an open forum without the need of a real identity.
-Writers have labeled the situation as one of the earliest examples of what psychologists called Mardi Gras phenomenon, where one uses a variety of personalities to decrease their chances of having a consequence for their actions.
-Thanks to the popularity of the case, more psychologists increased their desire to have a better understanding of atypical sexual desires caused by sadism, masochism and asphyxia.
+The Lopatka case was reportedly the first in which a murder suspect was put in custody by a police department mainly because of evidence from emails.
+Most of the media coverage of Lopatka's killing mainly emphasized the potentially dangerous consequences of Internet meetings.
+Several people requested that a type of censorship be created to better protect humans from killings like that of Lopatka's, while anti-censorship activists argued that people could better express controversial beliefs in an open forum without the need of a real identity.
+Writers have labeled the situation one of the earliest examples of what psychologists called the Mardi Gras phenomenon, where one uses various personalities to decrease chances of consequences for his or her actions.
+Because of the case's popularity, a number of psychologists developed a greater interest in atypical sexual desires, such as sadism, masochism, and asphyxia.

 Cultural references

-The case inspired a 2008 movie, Downloading Nancy, which premiered at Sundance Film Festival and had a wider release during 2009.
+The case inspired the film Downloading Nancy (2008), which premiered at the 2008 Sundance Film Festival and had a wider release in 2009.
 Interviews with screenwriter Lee Ross indicate he was aware of the Lopatka case and found it "dark, horrible ... and intriguing".